SmallSparkle/postman-ci-bitbucket-pipeline-example/README.md

 # Postman Bitbucket pipeline example

-This project demonstrates using Newman to run Postman collections through the bitbucket CI system.
+This project demonstrates using Newman to run Postman collections through the bitbucket CI system on different environments.
 <br />
 <br />